andrewarrow/wolfcoin/README.md

 can see live in a modern browser at: [wolfschedule.com](https://wolfschedule.com/)

 If you get some message about WASM it means your browser isn't modern.
 Try firefox.
 But with the Cardano system, you get your rewards every 5 days.
-And there is this big countdown to the each of each 5 day period.
-I remember many times being excited about the epoch ending tomorrow.
+And there is this big countdown to each of the 5 day periods.
+I remember many times being excited about the epoch ending tomorrow or in a few hours.
 It becomes like pay day.

-There is an event just as important as sunrise and sunset in our lives, think of it as moonrise, moonset, and they happen about every 15 days.

 This code is an adventure into making a genesis file with 30,000 `ed25519` public keys, and another file with those same private keys, and giving each